Course No. 9032

 After reading Chapter 4, participants will be able to:

-1. Identify basic fringe benefit planning by determining “income” under §61 and specifying the differences between former nonstatutory and current statutory fringe benefits.
+- Identify “income” under §61 and specify the tax differences between nonstatutory and statutory fringe benefits.

 After studying the materials in Chapter 4, answer the exam questions 40 to 48.